sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br>

-### Prefer the use of standard HTTP status codes to represent the outcome of API requests clearly.
+### Prefer the use of standard HTTP status codes to represent the outcome of API requests clearly
 Always use standard HTTP status codes to represent the outcome of API requests, ensuring clarity and consistency.
 This practice helps clients understand the result of their requests based on well-established semantics.